 “The best way to improve the credit score is to create good credit habits as soon as possible,” Latin said.
 She noted that most buyers see improved scores within three to six months once they develop smart credit practices.

 Fairway is not a registered or licensed credit management service provider.
-Fairway is not affiliated with any government agencies.
+Please consult a credit counselor regarding your specific situation.
 These materials are not from VA, HUD or FHA, and were not approved by VA, HUD or FHA, or any other government agency.